Best Kegerator Reviews

 Kegging your own beer

-There are many kegging systems available to the home brewer, from a mobile picnic cooler and bicycle pump to the glorious in-line chillers used widely across Asia.
+There are many kegging systems available to the home brewer, from a mobile picnic cooler and bicycle pump to the glorious in-line chillers used widely across Asia for cold craft beer.
 For many, a compact and cost-effective system is ideal.

 Enter the Kegerator

 A kegerator is essentially a small refrigerator, modified or even purpose built to fit a beer keg inside and taps in a tower protruding through the roof of a fridge.
 There is a staggering variety of different professional builds and homebrew kegerator conversion kits available.
-Today I will cover the designs you are most likely to consider.
+Today I will cover the designs you are most likely to consider and some of the best kegerator brand.

 Check out my list of suppliers when you make a purchase – the size and weight of a kegerator make international shipping really expensive.